 The program includes performance opportunities in the Schwob Jazz Orchestra and several small jazz combos.
 Ensembles from the program have been featured in performance at events honoring First Lady Rosalynn Carter, President George W. Bush, First Lady Laura Bush, Mercedes Ellington, Steve Wozniak, Tom Brokaw, Peyton Manning, Octavia Spencer, Ann Reinking, and Gabrielle Giffords.

-Please contact Director of Jazz Studies, Dr. Kevin Whalen, for more information about Jazz Studies at CSU.
+Please contact Director of Jazz Studies for more information about Jazz Studies at CSU.